How to notify infectious disease and follow the right guidelines?

 The UK Government notified procedures and regulations on which medical practitioners must rely on.

-Public Health England (PHE) aims to detect possible outbreaks of disease and epidemics as rapidly as possible.
+Public Health England (PHE) aims to detect possible outbreaks of some infectious disease and epidemics as rapidly as possible.
 The accuracy of diagnosis is secondary, and since 1968 clinical suspicion of a notifiable infection is all that’s required.

-‘Notification of infectious diseases’ is the term used to refer to the statutory duties for reporting notifiable diseases in the Public Health (Control of Disease) Act 1984 and the Health Protection (Notification) Regulations 2010.
+‘Notification of infectious disease’ is the term used to refer to the statutory duties for reporting notifiable diseases in the Public Health (Control of Disease) Act 1984 and the Health Protection (Notification) Regulations 2010.

-Registered medical practitioners: report notifiable diseases
+Registered medical practitioners: report some notifiable infection disease

 Registered medical practitioners (RMPs) have a statutory duty to notify the ‘proper officer’ at their local council or local health protection team (HPT) of suspected cases of certain infectious diseases.